HR Hub

 Tips, gratuities and service charges

-Holding back tips and service charges from workers will be made illegal from 1 October 2024.
+Holding back tips and service charges from workers is illegal from 1 October 2024.

 Starting life as a Private Members’ Bill, the Employment (Allocation of Tips) Bill received Royal Assent on 2 May 2023.
 The government first committed to banning employers from making deductions from staff tips back in 2018.

-Employers will have to ensure that the total amount of the qualifying tips is allocated ‘fairly’ between workers at the particular place of business.
+Employers have to ensure that the total amount of the qualifying tips is allocated ‘fairly’ between workers at the particular place of business.
 There is a statutory Code of Practice on Fair and Transparent Distribution of Tips to provide guidance to employers on what amounts to a fair allocation.
-This also comes into force on 1 October 2024.
+This came into force on 1 October 2024.
+This is supplemented by non-statutory guidance for employers on distributing tips fairly.
+ACAS has also published some useful and straightforward guidance.

-Where tips are paid on more than an occasional and exceptional basis, employers will be required to have a written policy in place covering matters such as how it allocates tips, etc. Affected employers will also be required to keep records of their tipping practices for at least three years beginning with the date on which the tips were paid.
+Where tips are paid on more than an occasional and exceptional basis, employers are required to have a written policy in place covering matters such as how they allocate tips, etc. Affected employers are also required to keep records of their tipping practices for at least three years beginning with the date on which the tips were paid.